slickplan/api-docs/endpoints/sitemaps/diagrams.md

 # Sitemap diagrams

-**Note:** it’s not possible to fetch archived sitemaps’ diagrams, you will get `HTTP 403 Forbidden` response.
+**Note:** it’s not possible to fetch archived sitemaps’ diagrams, you will get `HTTP 403 Sitemap archived` response.

 ## Get a list of diagrams